dragontt/proj_db_infer_pipe/README.md

 - FlyBase: A comprehensive fly database.
 Useful files include:
 	- Conversion table between gene name and protein name: FBgn <=> FBtr <=> FBpp IDs.
 	- DMel protein fasta sequence.
-Use bedtools getfasta to identify DBD sequence.
+If DBD sequence is not specified, use NCBI Conversed Domain Database (CDD) search tool to identify domain hits of query fasta sequences; Then use bedtools getfasta to identify the DBD sequences.
 	- Gene annotation and ontology files.
 - RSAT Metazoa: DMel promoter regions with specified range.